Trivial Pursuit (American game show)

+A revival hosted by LeVar Burton premiered on October 3, 2024, on The CW.
+On May 19, 2025, the revival was renewed for a second season.

 Format

-The show was played in two halves.
-The first half was an interactive game show, while the other half was a traditional game show.
+The show is played in two halves.
+The first half is an interactive game show, while the other half is a traditional game show.

-Interactive Game
+Interactive game

-Nine players (originally twelve) competed for three spots in the second half of the show.
+Nine players (originally twelve) compete for three spots in the second half of the show.

-Round One

-Five questions with four multiple-choice answers were asked by the host.
-The players had 10 seconds to answer by pressing a number from 1–4 on a keypad in front of them.
-They scored points based on how fast they answered the question correctly, with a maximum of 1,000 points available.
-After five questions, the six players with the highest scores played round two and the other players were eliminated.
+In the first round, five questions with four multiple-choice answers are asked by the host.
+The players have 10 seconds to answer by pressing a number from 1–4 on a keypad in front of them.
+They score points based on how fast they answer the question correctly, with a maximum of 1,000 points available.
+After five questions, the six players with the highest scores play round two and the other players are eliminated.

-Round Two

-This round was played in the same way as Round 1, except the three highest-scoring players won a prize and a chance to play Trivial Pursuit in the next half-hour show.
+In the second round, the scores are reset and the three highest-scoring players win a prize and a chance to play Trivial Pursuit in the next half-hour show.

-Classic Game
+Classic game

-Main Game
+First three rounds

-As in the board game, the object for each player was to fill in all of the colored wedges on a large pie-shaped game board in front of them.
-Each wedge was a different color and represented a different category, with the categories requiring two correct answers to fill a wedge.
+As in the board game, the object for each player is to fill in all of the colored wedges on a large pie-shaped game board in front of them.
+Each wedge is a different color and represents a different category, with the categories requiring two correct answers to fill a wedge.
+Red replaces the brown (now purple) wedge from the board games.

-In the first three rounds, each player received two turns consisting of a category choice followed by a question posed by host Martindale.
-A correct answer lit up a wedge but an incorrect answer gave the two opponents a chance to ring-in and steal the wedge with a correct answer.
+In the first three rounds, each player receives two turns consisting of a category choice followed by a question posed by host Martindale.
+A correct answer lights up a wedge, but an incorrect answer gives the two opponents a chance to ring-in and steal the wedge with a correct answer.

-Round One

-In the first round, the six traditional Trivial Pursuit categories were used.

-Rounds Two & Three

-The second round used either the categories from the Movie Edition or Television Edition.

-In the second half of Round 2 (later known as Round 3), a new set of categories were played.
+The categories that are used for the first three rounds are listed below.
+The first round used the categories of the original version of the Trivial Pursuit board game, while the second round used the categories from Trivial Pursuit: Movie Edition or Trivial Pursuit: Television Edition.
+In the third round, a new set of categories is played; these categories are borrowed from multiple versions of the board game.
 (In early episodes, the questions related to a certain year in history.)
-The category sets used were different each show and were borrowed from multiple versions of the board game.

-Rounds 2 and 3 included three special questions known as "Bonus Questions" hidden behind three of the categories—one in one half of the round and two in the other.
-When chosen, the player who answered an audio or video question correctly had an opportunity to answer a follow-up question which awarded the player $100 and another half-wedge in the color of their choice with a correct answer.
+Rounds 2 and 3 include three bonus questions hidden behind three of the categories—one in one half of the round and two in the other.
+When chosen, the player who answers an audio or video question correctly has an opportunity to answer a follow-up question, which awards the player $100 and another half-wedge in the color of their choice with a correct answer.